afamokd989/teksystems_deployment_challenge/part1-cybersecurity/README.md

 ### 4. SSRF Prevention
 - Enforcement of IMDSv2 for EC2 metadata access, to leverage IMDSv2, we would be disabling old IMDSv1 should that have used.
 - Tighten firewall rules and disable unnecessary outbound traffic with NACLs and egress restrictions
-- Inpput validation and whitelisting URLs if the web applcation needs to fectch external resources
+- Input validation and whitelisting URLs if the web applcation needs to fectch external resources

 ### 5. Security Training for Developer Awareness